Ijiwade/commercepulse-ecommerce-analysis/README.md

 * Revenue is somewhat concentrated among the top three customers, but overall revenue distribution remains relatively balanced across the customer base.
 This reduces reliance on a small number of clients while still benefiting from high-value buyers.

 ![Dashboard](images/dashboard_overview.png.jpg)

+### How to Reproduce This Analysis

+1. Load the dataset into SQLite.
+2. Run the SQL queries in the `sql_queries` folder.
+3. Export the result tables as CSV.
+4. Load the CSV files into Power BI.
+5. Open the dashboard file located in the `dashboard` folder.